CanonicalLtd/maas-docs/en/contributing-git.md

 `git config --global credential.helper 'cache --timeout=3600'`

-To authenticate via an SSH key click on 'Settings' in the top-right corner, choose 'SSH and GPG keys' in the left menu, and add your key.
+To authenticate via SSH keys click on 'Settings' in the top-right corner, choose 'SSH and GPG keys' in the left menu, and add your public key.

-### Fork the repository on GitHub
+### Fork the MAAS docs repository on GitHub

 A copy of the main (upstream) MAAS docs repository will be needed.
 This will become your working area.
 All your changes will be put there and then merged